web11-ateves/aisuite/README.md

 Simple, unified interface to multiple Generative AI providers.

-`aisuite` is an tool designed for researchers who need to evaluate and compare the responses of multiple LLMs through a standardized interface.
+`aisuite` is an tool designed for developers who need to evaluate and compare the responses of multiple LLMs through a standardized interface.
 Based on the OpenAI interface standard, `aisuite` makes it easy to interact with the most popular LLMs and compare the results of their chat based functionality, with support for more interfaces coming in the near future.